BB Gandanghari

-Binibini Gandanghari (/tl/; born Rustom Padilla 4 September 1967), also known professionally as BB Gandanghari, is a Filipino-American actress, model, entertainer, comedian, and director.
+Binibini "BB" Gandanghari (born Rustom Cariño Padilla; /tl/; born September 4, 1967) is a Filipino-American actress, model, entertainer, comedian, and director.

 She is the elder sibling of Robin Padilla and the younger sibling of Royette and Rommel Padilla, all of whom are actors.
 Gandanghari enjoyed success in Philippine films in the early 1990s (as "Rustom Padilla"), before taking a hiatus in 2001.

-She returned to prominence in 2006 when she joined the Pinoy Big Brother Celebrity Edition where she came out as a gay male after 44 days.
-She would later came out as a transgender woman in 2009 when she adopted her current name and became an American citizen in 2022.
+She returned to prominence in 2006 when she joined Pinoy Big Brother Celebrity Edition where she came out as a gay male after 44 days.
+She would later come out as a transgender woman in 2009 when she adopted her current name and became an American citizen in 2022.

 Early life and education

-Binibini Gandanghari was born Rustom Cariño Padilla in Quezon City to Casimiro Bustamante Padilla, a film director and Lolita Eva (née Cariño) who was also an actress.
-She has seven siblings: three brothers and four sisters.
+Binibini Gandanghari was born on September 4, 1967 to Casimiro Bustamante Padilla, a film director and Lolita Eva (née Cariño) who was also an actress.
+She has 4 siblings: three brothers and four sisters.
+Gandanghari is assigned male at birth and went by the given name, Rustom, prior to transitioning in 2009.

+Gandanghari belongs to the Padilla family of actors and politicians.
+Her brothers Robin Padilla and Rommel Padilla have both been involved in politics in Nueva Ecija; Robin ran for vice governor of the province in 1995, while Rommel later served as a member of the Nueva Ecija Provincial Board.

 Gandanghari holds a Bachelor of Arts degree in economics from Saint Louis University in Baguio, Philippines and studied filmmaking at University of California Los Angeles in 2010.
 She finished Bachelor of Science in Entertainment Business in 2025.